karakun/karakun.github.io/_posts/2018-06-25-java-releases.md

 Starting with Java 9 most Java version will only have a lifetime of 6 month.
 After this periode no more updates will be provided for the version.
 Even if you have a commercial contract with Oracle you won’t get any additional updates for Java 9 or 10 after this 6 months.
-Next to this all XX years a LTS (long term support) version of Java will be released.
+Next to this all 3 years a LTS (long term support) version of Java will be released.
 The first version with LTS support will be Java 11 that is scheduled for fall 2018.
-This LTS version will provide a commercial support with updates for XX years.
+This LTS version will provide a commercial support with updates for 8 years.
 The most important fact is that updates for LTS version can only be accessed and used by people that buy commercial support at Oracle.
 Based on my daily work I would say that most companies that create software based on Java do not have commercial support today since the release train of Java was quite „friendly“ and